rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 </Listing>

-First, we loop through each of the thread pool `workers`.
+First we loop through each of the thread pool `workers`.
 We use `&mut` for this because `self` is a mutable reference, and we also need to be able to mutate `worker`.
-For each worker, we print a message saying that this particular `Worker` instance is shutting down, and then we call `join` on that `Worker` instance’s thread.
+For each `worker`, we print a message saying that this particular `Worker` instance is shutting down, and then we call `join` on that `Worker` instance’s thread.
 If the call to `join` fails, we use `unwrap` to make Rust panic and go into an ungraceful shutdown.